 Avoid the placement of a tax lien by seeking resolution.

 A federal tax lien is the IRS’ legal claim to your property and assets because of delinquent tax debt.
-When you don’t pay your taxes, the IRS may file a lien to put a claim against everything that you own.
+When you don’t pay your taxes, the IRS can file liens to place claims against everything you own.
 A tax lien not only attaches itself to your current property and assets, but also anything you may own in the future.
 A lien is the government’s way of protecting their interest in your property and assets.
-If you should sell anything that you own, the government has the right to the profits of that sale, up to the amount that you owe.
+If you sell property that has a lien on it, the government has the right to the profits of that sale.
+They essentially take the money you owe them first.

 Fact: If your tax debt is $10,000 or more, then the IRS can place a lien automatically.